 The huge woman, officially named "Tijuana III Millennium" by Garcia but known locally as "La Mona" or "the doll," is a perky nude, based on one of Garcia's ex-girlfriends.
 In recent years as the sculpture has begun to age and Garcia's ex-girlfriend has started coming around demanding a make-over.

-For Garcia the giant nude is more than just his claim to fame, it is also his home.
-Garcia lives in side the woman with his wife and their bedroom is in the woman's breasts, the study is in her head, the kitchen in her stomach, and the bathrooms are anatomically appropriately located in her behind.
+For Garcia the giant nude is more than just his claim to fame.
+It was, for a long time, his home.
+Garcia lived inside the woman with his wife.
+Their bedroom is in the woman's breasts, the study is in her head, the kitchen in her stomach, and the bathrooms are anatomically appropriately located in her behind.

 Garcia has since moved to a new house, this one also in the shape of a giant woman but only from the waist up.
 He currently still uses La Mona as a work space.